Jisung

 Park Ji-sung (born February 5, 2002), also known mononymously as Jisung is a South Korean rapper, singer, songwriter, dancer and actor.
 He began his career as a child actor, model and dancer, as part of the Nam Hyun-Joon and Kids dance crew.
-He became a trainee under SM Entertainment in 2013 and was part of its pre-debut trainee team SM Rookies.
+He debuted as cameo actor with "Tree with Deep Roots" in 2011 and made more screentime as supporting role in "Go, Stop Murder" in 2013.
+After that, he became a trainee under SM Entertainment in 2013 and was part of its pre-debut trainee team SM Rookies.
 Jisung made his idol debut in August 2016 as a member of South Korean boy group NCT through the sub-unit NCT Dream.

 Early life

 Park Ji-sung was born on February 5, 2002, in Seoul, South Korea.
 He graduated from Mia Elementary School and attended Gireum Middle School.

 Career

 2009–2013: Career beginnings

 In 2009, Jisung started learning popping from Nam Hyun-joon and continued to be active in his dance crew, until he was 11 years old.
 He also worked as a child actor and appeared in various television dramas, films, and commercials.

-In addition to performing with dance crews and as a backup dancer for artists, Jisung also appeared as a child actor in many TV dramas, films, and commercials, including the 2010 KBS2 children's program TV Kindergarten Funny Funny, the drama Tree with Deep Roots, and films Crossbow War and Go, Stop, Murder (2014).
+In addition to performing with dance crews and as a backup dancer for artists, Jisung also appeared as a child actor in many TV dramas, films, and commercials, including the 2010 KBS2 children's program TV Kindergarten Funny Funny, the drama Deep Rooted Tree, and films Crossbow War and Go, Stop, Murder (2014).
 In 2013, Jisung represented South Korea in the CCTV International Children's Concert held in China.